 VerifyKit offers secure phone number verification not only through SMS, but also through two alternative messaging platforms: WhatsApp and Telegram.
 App users choose which channel they’d like to use to complete verification, and then they receive a message with a unique OTP contained.
 Verification involves a couple of clicks at most.
 Users aren’t required to copy and paste the code into an app – this offers the advantage of being much quicker than SMS verification.

 The main benefit though is that it’s far less expensive to use these channels compared to SMS – in fact, verification costs can be cut by up to 80%.
-To send WhatsApp or Telegram messages with VerifyKit, it costs just $0.001.
-Compare that with sending an SMS to Austria – up to $0.122 – that’s 122 times more expensive!
+With VerifyKit, 100,000 verifications with WhatsApp and Telegram each month are free.

 Consider user verification costs when developing your app

 There are many types of costs involved in developing and maintaining an app, including developer tools, servers, APIs and social media integrations.
 These are to be expected.
 User verification, however, is one of those hidden costs that you might not think too much about at first, particularly if you’re focusing your efforts on growing your user base.

 However, if you want to offer secure user authentication, phone number verification is an option you may decide to choose.
 In that case, it’s well worth comparing the costs associated with the different number verification methods as you develop your app.
 As a starting point, find out more about VerifyKit here.